jgerstmayr/EXUDYN/docs/RST/items/ObjectConnectorGravity.rst

 ObjectConnectorGravity
 ======================

-A connector for additing forces due to gravitational fields beween two bodies, which can be used for aerospace and small-scale astronomical problems; DO NOT USE this connector for adding gravitational forces (loads), which should be using LoadMassProportional, which is acting global and always in the same direction.
+A connector for additing forces due to gravitational fields beween two bodies, which can be used for aerospace and small-scale astronomical problems.
+NOTE: DO NOT USE this connector for adding gravitational forces (loads), which should be using LoadMassProportional, which is acting global and always in the same direction.

 \ **Additional information for ObjectConnectorGravity**\ :